YUBA ALL-TIME STRIKEOUT LEADERS

 Yuba catcher Gary Howard was drafted in the 24th round of the 1968 June Amateur Draft by the St. Louis Cardinals from Yuba City High School.
 He was again drafted in the '69 January Draft-Secondary Phase from Yuba College by the Houston Astros.
 He hit .261 in 23 at bats as an outfielder for the 1969 Williamsport Astros of the class-A New York-Penn League.
 A year later, Howard hit .214 for the class-A Cocoa Astros of the Florida State League.

 John Stam moved on to pitch two seasons for the Chico State Wildcats.
 His 2.26 ERA in 1970 remains the school's 12th best and his career 2.54 ERA remains 8th best all-time.
-Stam was named Yuba College Athlete of the Year in 1968 and was 2nd- team All-State in football with his 9 interceptions as a defensive back.
-He was named Yuba's Athlete of the Year.
+In 1968, Stam was named Yuba College Male Athlete of the Year and was 2nd- team All-State in football with his nine interceptions as a defensive back.

 Dave Rottman established 18 school records during his two years at Yuba College, nine of which have withstood the test of time and still stand today.
 For the second year in a row, Rottman was named MVP and took home both the hitting and pitching titles, Yuba's only player ever to do so.
 He set school records for batting avg. (.380), On Base % (.492), (Doubles (10), SLG (.613), Stolen base % (15/15), Innings Pitched in a season (130), Career Innings Pitched (223), Career Victories (22), Career Win% (.759), Most Wins in a Season (12), Most Strikeouts in a Game (20), Most Strikeouts in a Season (160), Most Career Strikeouts (269), Complete Games (26), and playoff records for Wins (2) and Innings Pitched (25.3).